Contact-Safe Reinforcement Learning with ProMP Reparameterization and Energy Awareness: Introduction

-To address the limitations of both SafeRL and purely passivity-based approaches, RL can in principle be combined with energy-aware controllers and trajectory-level representations, enabling the system to learn task-optimal behaviors while respecting safety constraints in complex, contact-rich scenarios.
-Recent research has explored related aspects from complementary perspectives.
-To improve trajectory consistency and handle sparse rewards, Otto et al. demonstrated that policies parameterizing movement primitives can generate smoother trajectories compared to low-level stepwise policies~\cite{pmlr-v205-otto23a}.
-For better generalization to unforeseen geometries or constraints, Zhou et al. proposed via-point movement primitives that enhance trajectory adaptability in novel environments~\cite{Zhou2019ViaPointMP}.
-From a safety standpoint, passivity-based and energy-tank approaches explicitly regulate energy and interaction forces to ensure stability; for example, Zhang et al.’s passivity-centric framework introduces energy constraints to guarantee safe interactions, though it is applied outside of trajectory-level policy learning~\cite{Zhang2025PassivityCentric}.
+Recent work has addressed complementary aspects of this problem.
+To improve trajectory consistency and handle sparse rewards, Otto et al.\ showed that policies parameterizing movement primitives can generate smoother trajectories than low-level stepwise policies~\cite{pmlr-v205-otto23a}.
+For better generalization to unforeseen geometries, Zhou et al.\ proposed via-point movement primitives that adapt trajectories to novel constraints~\cite{Zhou2019ViaPointMP}.
+From a safety standpoint, passivity/energy-based methods explicitly regulate interaction energy; for example, Zhang et al.\ introduced energy constraints to guarantee safe interactions, though outside a trajectory-level policy-learning context~\cite{Zhang2025PassivityCentric}.
 Despite these advances, there remains no framework that jointly couples RL with trajectory-level movement primitives and energy-/passivity-aware execution for contact-rich manipulation.
-Such a integration is necessary condition to achieve smooth, task/policy-optimized trajectories under energy constraints that remain smooth and compliant at the point of contact---enabling robust interactions in contact-rich manipulation, which motivates the approach presented in this work.
-Addressing this gap is important to curb dicey exploration that typically derails learning in contact and enables safe, repeatable behavior on real hardware without task-specific retuning.
-The impact is a practical path to deployable manipulation policies that generalize across contact conditions while preserving strict energy-safety limits. }